-Another study suggested that healthy older adults taking daily aspirin were at increased risk for all-cause mortality, including cancer.
+Another study suggested that healthy older adults taking daily aspirin were at increased risk for death from any cause, including cancer.

-This was a high quality study conducted as a randomized, double-blind, placebo-controlled trial, a method that keeps researchers themselves in the dark about which patients have the placebo.
+This was a high-quality study conducted as a randomized, double-blind, placebo-controlled trial, a method that keeps researchers themselves unaware about which patients have the placebo.